almorcrette/CV/README.md

 - Elected chair of Board of Trustees (Mar 2020 - Mar 2023)
 - Our goal at Chronically Awesome is to support people living with incurable chronic illness, helping them in their journeys through life so that they can live up to their true potential.
 - We focus especially on unlocking the potential of young people and those of working age.
-- Chronically Awesome is a dedicated community for people living with chronic illness.
-We’re a safe space that is supportive and understanding of the challenges they face in their everyday lives.
-- We also welcome friends, family and colleagues of people living with chronic illness – as well as professionals who serve them – who want to listen, learn and contribute to our mission.
-- At, Chronically Awesome, we provide reliable information, guidance and discussion to help people living with chronic illness to become more resilient in mind and body – stronger, fitter, healthier, happier.
 - Our areas of focus are: (1) Movement and Exercise; (2) Food and Nutrition; (3) Mental Health, and (4) Navigating Life and Work.

 **Deputy Chair** (Jul 2019 - Dec 2019) - _Friends of The Admiral's Head_